I3lackmist/DD2TwitchIntegration/README.md

 - Optional - Selection period duration;
 - Optional - Raffle duration.

-Starting the lobby begins a raffle of specified time length, during which chat members can participate in the raffle by sending a message in proper format.
+Starting the lobby begins the raffle, during which chat members can participate in the raffle by sending a message in proper format.

 The streamer sees the total number of raffle submissions and a list of participants is displayed to them.

-When the time period ends, 4+1 chat members get selected - respectively 4 to join the team of adventurers, and 1 to 'lead' the stagecoach.
+When the raffle ends, 4+1 chat members get selected - respectively 4 to join the team of adventurers, and 1 to 'lead' the stagecoach.

 From now, a 'selection period' starts.
-This is a period of time during which the designated chat memebers get to influence their character/rank selections and the stagecoach.
+This is a period of time during which the designated chat members - let's call them the 'adventurers' and the 'stagecoach driver' from this point forward - get to influence their character/rank selections and the stagecoach.

-During the selection period, the designated chat members can specify their name, by default their Twitch handle (SFW names only, of course), the character they will play as and the rank in which they want to be placed.
+During the selection period, the adventurers can specify their name, by default their Twitch handle (SFW names only, of course), the character they will play as and the rank in which they want to be placed.

-In order to have a way to deal with class/rank collisions, the designated chat memebers may provide 2 additional setups or modify any 3 of them.
+In order to have a way to deal with class/rank collisions, the adventurers may provide 2 additional setups or modify any 3 of them.

-The chat member designated to the stagecoach gets to chose the stagecoach name and the livery.
+The stagecoach drivers may choose the stagecoach name and the livery.

 This is all done by sending messages in Twitch chat in proper format.

-During the selection period, the streamer should stream the application view, which displays the current choice list and all the necessary instructions for the viewers.
-They may also provide a link to the documentation to the chat members, which is also displayed on the streamer's view.
+During the selection period, the streamer should stream the application view, which displays the current choice list and all the necessary instructions for the adventurers and stagecoach driver.
+They may also provide a link to the documentation to them, which is also displayed on the streamer's view.

 The streamer can press a button to end the raffle and selection period at any moment.
-This ends the chat integration.
+This ends the chat interaction.

 The selected options are only a suggestion - there is no integration with the game itself to enforce these choices.